aleph2c/miros/doc/i_mongol_example.rst

 by more evidence and it snaps back to the truth.

 But how would a horse archer come to the conclusion that someone else in their unit is dead?
-The answer can be found when group cohesion breaks: if they find themselves giving the Retreat_War_Cry while they think another is still in their "Other Attacking" state, they will assume that *that* comrade is dead.
-But why?

-The "Other Attacking" state is an empathetic simplification of their own "Advance", "Circle and Fire" and "Skirmish" states.
-The group's cohesion is only kept if the Retreat_War_Cry is issued while *everyone* is in the "Waiting to Lure" state.
-So if a horse archer gives this call while they think another horse archer is still in their "Other Attacking" state, there are two conclusions to be made, one the group broke cohesion by design, or the other horse archer is dead.
-So, the horse archer assumes the other is dead and continues with the maneuver.
+Well if that other horse archer is breaking the rules of their collective tactic, it is safe to assume he is doing so because he has been killed.

+We see this when a horse archer thinks that another member is attacking but finds himself issuing a Retreat_War_Cry.
+The other member should have been in the waiting to lure state, but they weren't, so he just assumes they are dead and continues to fight.

 Of course this will often be wrong.
-If the first horse archer to enter the "Waiting to Lure" state lures a knight right away; he would issue a Retreat_War_Cry and by this call, and with this design, he would think everyone else is dead.
-This is OK, because he will immediately hear the other members of his unit yell out; which will quickly change his belief back into a more truthful state of empathy.
+If the first horse archer to enter the "Waiting to Lure" state lures a knight right away; he would issue a Retreat_War_Cry and with this design, he would think everyone else is dead.
+This is OK, because he will immediately hear the other members of his unit yell out; which will quickly change his beliefs back into a more truthful state of empathy.

 So here we are talking about a kind of belief lag.
 The thing that the horse archer needs to know is if the person is dead while they are waiting around.
-If they have incorrectly concluded their entire unit is dead, there is plenty of time to fix this erroneous belief with the truth.
+If they have incorrectly concluded their entire unit is dead while retreating, there is plenty of time to fix this erroneous belief with the truth.
 The next wait state doesn't happen until after they have finished their false retreat and equipped their horse for another attack.
-So, they can be wrong about things for a while without any consequence to the over all group.
+So, they can be wrong about things for a while without any consequence to the over all group tactic.

 A symmetrical logic applies to the "Other Marshaling" part of the design.

-The important thing to notice here is that in many situations the group's cohesion will actually be broken by what happens to them in the world.
+The important thing to notice here is that in many situations the group's cohesion will actually be broken by what happens to them in battle.

 But what about the draconian requirement placed on this unit by it's senior officers, "maintain your group cohesion or we will kill every member in your